Metronidazole: Stevens–Johnson syndrome

 Metronidazole alone rarely causes Stevens–Johnson syndrome, but is reported to occur at high rates when combined with mebendazole.

 Neurotoxicity

 Several studies in the human and animal models have recorded the neurotoxicity of metronidazole.
-One possible mechanism underlying this toxicity is that metronidazole may interference with postsynaptic central monoaminergic neurotransmission and immunomodulation.
+One possible mechanism underlying this toxicity is that metronidazole may interfere with postsynaptic central monoaminergic neurotransmission and immunomodulation.
 Additionally other research suggests that the role of nitric oxide isoforms and inflammatory cytokines may also play a role.